Mike-Solar/gozjaro-bootstrap/README.md

-# lfs-init
+# gozjaro-bootstrap

-The scripts for initialization of the LFS of the Gozjaro Linux.
+ Bootstrap scripts for building Gozjaro from LFS.